 Access to files on University-owned equipment or information will only be approved by specific personnel when there is a valid reason to access those files.
-Except as provided for by other policy, authority to access user files can only come from the Director: Information Technology in conjunction with the Vice Chancellor, the Proctor or Director: Human Resources.
+Except as provided for by other policy, authority to access user files can only come from the Director: Information & Technology Services in conjunction with the Vice Chancellor, the Proctor or Director: Human Resources.
 External law enforcement agencies may request access to files through valid subpoenas and other legally binding requests.
 Information obtained in this manner can be admissible in legal proceedings or in a University hearing. [ Policy on Emergency Access to ICT Accounts and Information ].

 3.6 Privacy in email

 While every effort is made to ensure the privacy of Rhodes University email users, this may not always be possible.
 In addition, since employees are granted use of electronic information systems and network services to conduct University business, there may be instances when the University, based on approval from authorised officers, reserves and retains the right to access and inspect stored information without the consent of the user.
 Please see Rhodes Electronic Mail Guidelines for further details.

 When you use University computing services, and accept any University issued computing accounts, you agree to comply with this and all other computing related policies.
 You have the responsibility to keep up-to-date on changes in the computing environment, as published, using University electronic and print publication mechanisms, and to adapt to those changes as necessary.
 Important ICT-related announcements can be received by subscribing to email@example.com and general ICT information and news by subscribing to firstname.lastname@example.org.